Characterization of input-to-output stability for infinite-dimensional systems: Introduction

 \textbf{Significance.} IOS superposition theorems are a meta-tool that helps to prove other important theoretical results including Lyapunov theory and small-gain theorems.
 Recently, in \cite{MWC24b}, ISS characterizations have been used to prove Lyapunov-Krasovskii theorems with pointwise dissipation for ISS of nonlinear time-delay systems.
 Our IOS characterizations can be a basis that will help to extend those results to IOS Lyapunov-Krasovskii theorems.

-These IOS characterizations can be applied to extend a small-gain theorem to infinite networks of infinite dimensional IOS subsystems.
+These IOS characterizations can be applied to extend a small-gain theorem to infinite networks of infinite-dimensional IOS subsystems.
 For ISS, \cite{Mironchenko2021c} provides such a general small-gain theorem based on the ISS superposition theorems \cite{MiW18b}.
-Our work will serve as a basis for IOS small-gain theorems for infinite networks.
 From a more remote perspective, by exploiting information about time delays in the interconnection structure of the network, one could formulate stronger IOS small-gain theorems tailored for time-delay systems, which will go far beyond existing results even in the ISS case.

 Preliminary results of this work were presented in \cite{BDM24a}.